banuaa/banuaa.github.io/_posts/2023-10-15-TCP1P-CTF-2023-Quick-Writeups.md

 `Author: Dimas`

 **Analysis:**\
 Latex is vulnerable to injection, but there's a blacklist of LaTeX commands like the ones below.
 Here, you can bypass it using \newtoks, which is used for token register.
 Then, you simply assign a value to that registered token.
-I have worked on this Latex problem before on the Hackthebox machine Topology and the UMDCTF 2023 Homework challenge.\
+I have worked on this Latex problem before on the Hackthebox machine Topology and the UMDCTF 2023 Homework challenge.
+By the way, I forgot where I got this payload from, and I saved it for future needs.
+Respect to whoever created this payload before.\
 **Main.go - Blacklisted Command:**
 ``` go
 var (